rwaldura/casio_fx-9860g_test03/README.md

 Cons:
 * Does not support the Menu key, or other OS-level functions like changing the contrast.
 * The value for `SOME_SMALL_AMOUNT_OF_TIME` dictates game liveliness.
-* Casio's `sleep()` is actually implemented as a tight loop, not a real sleep.
+* Casio's `sleep()` is actually implemented as a busy loop, not a real sleep.
 Blech.

 ## Wait for Events
 ```C